ToolPix

 About Image Cropping

 Image cropping removes unwanted outer areas from a photo, letting you focus on the most important part of the composition.
-It's one of the most common image editing operations for social media, web design, and print.
+It is one of the most frequently used image editing operations for social media content creation, web design, e-commerce product photography, and print preparation.
+By removing distracting elements from the edges of a photo, cropping improves visual impact and draws the viewer's attention to the subject that matters most.

 Key Features